The Paradigm of Industrial AI: Use Cases Are Delivering Business Value

 This use case employs advanced ML methods, including reinforcement learning and sophisticated deep learning neural networks, to infer information and intelligence from different data sources, assets and processes.

-These industrial AI use cases are being steadily adopted by asset-intensive enterprises, at varying levels, and will significantly transform their business.
+These Industrial AI use cases are being steadily adopted by asset-intensive enterprises, at varying levels, and will significantly transform their business.
 In the next part of this AI blog series, we will look deeper into how business leaders are preparing their companies to implement AI programs, the business value drivers of those programs and the keys to success for such digital transformation initiatives.

 Learn more about how next-generation digital solutions can help you achieve new levels of agility and efficiency in our recent executive brief, Next-Generation Operational Technologies Enable the Smart Enterprise in a Changing World.